Wellness and Nutrition

 One of the most common pieces of health advice given to pregnant and breastfeeding women is to drink, drink, drink.

 However, plain water only does so much good.
-In fact, if all you have is plain water, and a lot of it, you're missing out on some major nutritional needs AND you might experience adverse effects from your hydration.
+In fact, if all you have is plain water, and a lot of it, you're missing out on some major nutritional needs AND you might experience adverse effects from drinking too much water.
+(Too much water, in my professional opinion, is your body weight in ounces or more than 14 cups of water.)

 Why?
 Your body is made up of millions and millions of individual cells with a cell membrane for protection.
 Each cell is responsible for different reactions and processes in your body.